Mingoi7/Mingoi7/README.md

 Here are some things I enjoy tinkering with:

-- 🎨 UI/UX Design with Figma & Adobe XD
+- 🎨 UI/UX Design with Figma & Adobe AI
 - ✨ Frontend Development with HTML, CSS, JS + React
 - 🔄 Micro Interactions with GSAP, Framer Motion
 - 📈 Data Visualization with D3.js, Chart.js